By Dennis Hartley

 The coffee quirk is the least of Lone Man’s OCD-type eccentricities.
 When he is on a “job”, he suffers absolutely no distractions…even sleep.
 He doesn’t seem to require much sustenance either, aside from those double espressos.
 He can’t even be bothered to take up an offer for a little recreational sex with the alluring Paz De La Huerta (what is he, nuts?!) who, true to her character’s name (Nude) spends all her screen time wearing naught but a pair of glasses.

-The Big Mystery, of course, is Who’s Gonna Die, and Why-but we are not let in on that little secret until the end (in other words, don’t expect any exposition vis a vis Coppola’s over-the-shoulder peek at Captain Willard’s perusal of Colonel Kurtz’s dossier in Apocalypse Now).
+The Big Mystery, of course, is Who’s Gonna Die, and Why-but we are not let in on that little secret until the end .
 OK, you’re thinking at this point, we don’t know who he is chasing, and there doesn’t appear to be anyone chasing him, so where’s the dramatic tension?

 Well, dramatic tension or traditional narrative devices have never been a driving force in any of Jarmusch’s films (as I pre-qualified at the outset).
 It’s always about the characters, and Jarmusch’s wry, deadpan observance regarding the human comedy.
 In Jarmusch’s universe, the story doesn’t happen to the people, the people happen upon the story; and depending on how receptive you are to that concept on that particular day, you’re either going to hail it as a work of genius or dismiss it as an interminable, pointless snooze fest.

 It so happened I was in a receptive mood that day, and I found a lot to like about The Limits of Control.
 In purely cinematic terms, it’s one of his best films to date.
-Cinematographer Christopher Doyle makes the most out of the inherently photogenic Spanish locales and deftly instills atmospheric flourishes throughout, giving the film an “acid noir” feel.
-Jarmusch has put together a great (and typically eclectic) soundtrack, from flamenco, ambient, psychedelic, to jazz and classical.
+Cinematographer Christopher Doyle makes the most out of the inherently photogenic Spanish locales and deftly instills the film with an “acid noir” feel.
+Jarmusch has put together a greatsoundtrack, from flamenco, ambient, psychedelic, to jazz and classical.
 I think I’ve even figured out what this film is “about”.
-Or maybe Jarmusch is fucking with me.
+Or maybe Jarmusch is just fucking with me.
 For the eleventh time.

 I love the 80s: Terrence Stamp, John Hurt and Tim Roth in The Hit.

-As the credits were rolling for The Limits of Control, and I was digesting what I had just experienced, something was nagging at me.
-There was yet another film that it reminded me of (in addition to the ones I have already noted), and in a fairly major way, but I couldn’t quite place it.
-As I was racking my brain, I thought “Now, there can’t be that many other existential hit man movies, filmed in Spain, which also feature….John Hurt!
+As the credits were rolling for The Limits of Control, something nagged at me.
+It strongly reminded of another film but I couldn’t quite place it.
+As I was racking my brain, I thought “Now, there can’t be that many other existential hit man movies, filmed in Spain, which also feature….John Hurt.
 That’s it!
 It was so obvious that I wasn’t able to see it right away.
 One of my favorite Brit-noirs , The Hit, is an existential hit man movie, filmed in Spain and features John Hurt.

 Flash-forward a number of years, and we learn that Willie has relocated to Spain, where he leads a somewhat comfortable existence (although his ever-present bodyguard would seem to be an indicator that he probably still sleeps with one eye open).
 When the other shoe finally drops “one sunny day”, and Willie is abducted by freelancing locals and delivered to a veteran hit man (John Hurt) and his hotheaded young “apprentice” (Tim Roth), he accepts his situation with a Zen-like calm (much to the chagrin of his captors).